IntelliTect/Coalesce/docs/pages/modeling/attributes.rst

 Display
 .......

 The displayed name name of a property, as well as the order in which it appears in generated views, can be set via the :csharp:`[Display]` attribute.
-By default, properties will be in the order they are found in the class.
+By default, properties will be displayed in the order in which they are defined in their class.

 DisplayName
 ...........